diegocaboj/MAD_2024_DiegoCabo_LuciaZayas_Flutter/README.md

 FEATURES
 FUNCTIONAL FEATURES
 Parking Information Display:
-ParkFinder fetches and displays a list of parking spots with detailed information, including address, postal code, organization description, and geographical coordinates (latitude and longitude).
+ParkFinder fetches and displays a list of parking spots with detailed information, including address, postal code, organization description, latitude and longitude.

 User Feedback:
 Users can provide feedback on specific parking spots of Madrid.
 This includes entering comments and giving a rating (1 to 5 stars).